reflectoring/reflectoring.github.io/_posts/2021-04-20-securing-data-on-aws.md

 6. If we want to encrypt data on storage it seems to be a very good solution for key management, especially if we have very high-security requirements for our encryption.

-**But CloudHSM doesn't such good integration with other AWS services like KMS.
-Since AWS has no access to the keys at all, it is relatively harder than KMS, to use this solution for encryption of S3 Objects, EFS volume, or EBS immediately.
+But CloudHSM does not have good integration with other AWS services like KMS.
+Since AWS has no access to the keys in cloudHSM, it is relatively harder to integrate than KMS, to use this solution for encryption of S3 objects, EFS volume, or EBS immediately.

 ### Working of CloudHSM